samuel-hunter/parsnip/README.md

 ### Parselets

-Parselets are primitive parsers meant to be building blocks for greater parsers:
+Parselets are parsers meant to be building blocks for greater parsers:

 **char-parser** *char* - Return a parser that accepts the given character value.